ThinkBigAnalytics/nifi-test/README.md

 ```
 when running, the work directory of `NiFiFlowTest` has to be set to `nifi_test_nifi_home`,
 otherwise, it does not work.
+The Maven build does this by default, but you will have to adjust
+the settings manually if you run the test cases in an IDE.

 ## Overview